Aquanty/rtd-hgs/docs/source/index.rst

   Section :ref:
 | ) are assigned a time-variable temperature flux value.

-| Although a fluid volume flux **bc_val** is specified, this does not
-  influence the flow solution in any way.
+Although a fluid volume flux **bc_val** is specified, this does not influence the flow solution in any way.
 It is merely intended to give the user a straightforward way to input a known amount of energy to the system, as a function of fluid volume and temperature.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Specified temperature flux

 | To define the atmospheric inputs discussed in Section :ref:
 | , and summarized in Equation :ref: